Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

-We shall now analyze the geometric symmetries and constraints of \eqref{eq:prescribed_curvatureIntro} to demonstrate their relevance to our theory.
+We shall now analyze the gauge symmetries and constraints of \eqref{eq:prescribed_curvatureIntro} within the framework of double forms.
 The boundary-value problem \eqref{eq:prescribed_curvatureIntro} possesses two natural symmetry groups: one associated with the interior equation and another associated with the boundary conditions.

 The symmetry group for the boundary conditions in \eqref{eq:prescribed_curvatureIntro} consists of all boundary diffeomorphisms $\varphi:\dM\rightarrow\dM$, reflecting the invariance of the correspondences $g \mapsto \gD$ and $g \mapsto \Ah_g$ under pullback.
 Specifically, by naturality of the Levi-Civita connection, if $\tilde{\varphi}: M \to M$ is any diffeomorphism such that $\tilde{\varphi}|_{\dM} = \varphi$, then \beq \varphi^* \gD = \PttG \tilde{\varphi}^* g, \qquad \varphi^* \Ah_g = \Ah_{\tilde{\varphi}^* g}. \eeq The symmetry group associated with the interior equation consists of all diffeomorphisms $\phi: M \to M$ that fix the boundary, i.e., $\phi|_{\dM} = \id$ \cite{Kaz81,And08}, and the corresponding invariance is \beq \Rm_{\phi^* g} = \phi^* \Rm_g. \eeq